Robaina/Pynteny/README.md

 ```
 2. Install pynteny

-Pynteny can be install with the following command:
+Pynteny can be installed with the following command:
 ```bash
 conda install -c bioconda pynteny
 ```